stefuiii/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC10 - Recall previous nth command but overshoots**

+**MSS**
+1. User starts a new session of FastCard.
+2. User enters a series of `k` valid commands (e.g. `add`).
+3. User inputs keystroke mapped to 'recall previous Command' function `n` times.
+4. System fills in the `(k - n)`th valid command stored in history.
+5. User inputs keystroke mapped to 'recall next Command' function `i` times.
+6. System fills in the `(k - n + i)`th valid command stored in history.
+7. User continue normal usage.

+   Use case ends.

+**Extensions**
+* 1a.
+User does not provide a valid command.
+    * 1a1.
+System shows an error message indicating filename is required.
+    * 1a2.
+System does not save that command to history

+      Use case resumes at step 2.

+* 2a.
+Number keystrokes `n` > `k` previous valid commands.
+    * 2a1.
+System shows an error message indicating end of command history reached.
+    * 2a2.
+System empties the command input field

+      Use case resumes at step 5.

+* 5a.
+Number of recall forward keystrokes `i` > `n` recall previous keystrokes.
+    * 5a1.
+System empties the command input field
+    * 5a2. subsequent forward keystroke(s) does nothing

+      Use case resumes at step 7.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.